 7Day 3 of the tour.
 Border Crossing with Chile for San Pedro De Atacama

-To accustom my lungs to the reduced oxygen levels in La Paz, I intentionally crafted a mellow sightseeing itinerary which involved riding the cable car on day 1 and touring the city and an archaeological site the following day.
+To accustom my lungs to the reduced oxygen levels in La Paz, I intentionally crafted a mellow sightseeing itinerary that involved riding the cable car on day one and touring the city and an archaeological site the following day.

-By the time I arrived in Uyuni, which was slightly lower in altitude than La Paz, my respiratory system was in tiptop shape and I did not have to stop every few steps to take deep breaths.
+When I arrived in Uyuni, which was slightly lower in altitude than La Paz, my respiratory system was in tip-top shape, and I did not have to stop every few steps to take deep breaths.

 The 5 essentials tips you need to know before your trip to salar de uyuni (La Paz Bolivia)